samanthasgroup/django-webapps/README.md

 ### Some information about an architecture

 1. Django implements MTV (Model-Template-View) architecture pattern.
 This is almost MVC (Model-View-Controller) pattern, but with a few changes.
-Model is Model, Template is View and View is Controller (https://medium.com/shecodeafrica/understanding-the-mvc-pattern-in-django-edda05b9f43f).
+Model is Model, Template is View and View is Controller, as is explained e.g. in [this article](https://medium.com/shecodeafrica/understanding-the-mvc-pattern-in-django-edda05b9f43f).
 2. In order to follow SOLID principles we separate business logic and URL handlers.
 3. Views are URL handlers.
 They parse parameters from HTTP queries, call use case methods to execute business logic, get its results and send HTTP response.
 4. **TODO** beautiful architecture diagram